varigence/docs/bimlflex/user-guide/data-mart-templates.md

 Note that the columns are fairly similar but they have been set in such a way that the business key in the source table will line up with the CustomerCode column and the primary key of the source will be the CustomerKey of the dimension table.

-This ia one pattern avaialble when modeling star schemas.
+This is one pattern available when modelling star schemas.
 Each business key in source becomes the `Code` column in the Data Mart and each Data Mart table will include a unique integer key which is the `Key` column.
 The keys used can either be sequence numbers from Identity columns, or for Data Vault sources, the Hashed Surrogate Keys generated in the Data Vault entities or Bridge and Point In Time tables.

 Once Source and Target metadata is available the mapping between them can be completed.